ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/navigate-the-interface-using-the-keyboard.md

 If you know the position of the application in the dash, you can activate it by pressing {kbd}`Super+Number`.
 :::

-## Switch between applications

-### Switch between applications using the application switcher
+## Switch between applications using the application switcher

 1. Press {kbd}`Super+Tab`.